MehtaShruti/NASS_Statistics_Data/README.md

 - the columns have one category <br>
 - if 70% of the data in the column is Null, Not Available,or Not Applicable, Not Recorded <br>
 - the entire column is NaN <br>
+- it is essential to include only the columns that will be useful for specific analysis or visualization <br>
 c.
 After the <b>selection</b> of columns that are to be included in the dataset, the remaining columns can be dropped.<br>
 d.
 Once I have the final set of columns to be included, we can <b>restructure</b> the dataset based on the hierarchy if any,
 eg: Geographic level (State, county, ASD etc).<br>